sagarneeli/simplified-social-network-app/README.md

 ## Submission:

-We utilize Github and [pull requests](https://help.github.com/articles/creating-a-pull-request/) for collaborating on code.
-Create a new [branch](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) for your submission.
+Create a new [branch](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) and add your [pull requests](https://help.github.com/articles/creating-a-pull-request/) for your submission.
 While working on the exercise feel free to commit as much as you like.

-You have 7 days from the time that you receive the take-home to submit.
-Please do not spend more than three or four hours on the project and feel free to submit your solution early if finished ahead of the 7-day deadline.
 Please make sure to document how to run your exercise as well as any other information or consideration you think is relevant.

-When you are ready to submit, open a pull request against the master branch.
+When you are ready to submit, open a pull request against the main branch.
 In your pull request, make sure to specify how to run your exercise as well as any other information you think is relevant.

-If your submission passes review, your next session will be a review of the code you submit for this exercise.